 Buying Guide & Considerations

-There’s a few things you should consider before buying a nail grinder to work on your pup.
-Making a mistake when looking at any of the following factors can end up where you’ve bought something you don’t use, or that your pup won’t let you use because they are down right scared when you try to trim their nails.
+There are a few things you should consider before buying a nail grinder to work on your pup.
+Making a mistake when looking at any of the following factors can end up where you’ve bought something you don’t use, or that your pup won’t let you use because they are downright scared when you try to trim their nails.
 That’s why it’s important to make sure you consider all aspects of picking out the right dremel for your dog.

 Dremel Bit Material